rapka/polemics-md/herzog-documents.md

 The [about page](http://dickdestiny.com/blog1/?page_id=7603) on a newer version of the Dick Destiny blog also reveals an incredible coincidence: George Smith's first claim to fame was testifying as an expert witness for the trial of the alleged [Wood Green ricin bioterrorist plot](https://en.wikipedia.org/wiki/Wood_Green_ricin_plot).

 Some context: Back in January 2003, UK police arrested over a dozen people and charged them with plotting a major terrorist attack using the poison ricin (famously [portrayed](https://breakingbad.fandom.com/wiki/Problem_Dog) in Breaking Bad).
 After an investigation, it was revealed that no ricin was ever detected and all but one of the suspects were eventually released or acquitted.
-However, the public was not informed that the poison scare was a false positive until 2005 and in early 2023 it was [revealed by lawyer involved with the case](https://bylinetimes.com/2023/03/30/ricin-and-the-red-tops-how-a-made-up-terror-plot-helped-the-media-build-the-case-for-the-iraq-war/) that the faulty intelligence that led to the arrests was probably obtained through torture.
+Despite this, the public was not informed that the poison scare was a false positive until 2005 and in early 2023 it was [revealed by lawyer involved with the case](https://bylinetimes.com/2023/03/30/ricin-and-the-red-tops-how-a-made-up-terror-plot-helped-the-media-build-the-case-for-the-iraq-war/) that the faulty intelligence that led to the arrests was probably obtained through torture.

 Of course, none of this prevented Colin Powell from falsely [testifying to the United Nations](https://georgewbush-whitehouse.archives.gov/news/releases/2003/02/20030205-1.html) in 2003 that a network of terrorists with ties to Iraq and Saddam Hussein contained a "UK Poison Cell".